w3c/wot-thing-description/publication/ver11/cr/security_and_privacy.md

   could allow attackers to scan for vulnerabilities; this is discussed in the "Vulnerability Auditing" Security Consideration in the TD document.
   One issue is that TDs are descriptive and so can be used to describe insecure interfaces as well as secure ones.
+  An insecure interface is one with a known vulnerability.
-TDs describing insecure interfaces should not be generally distributed but the interfaces they describe should also not be made generally available but should be protected by other means, such as being on a segmented network.
+  TDs describing insecure interfaces should not be generally distributed.
+  However, the interfaces they describe should also not be made generally available but should be protected by other means, such as being on a segmented secure network.
   A TD can optionally link to related resources and metadata at the discretion of the provider, on an as-needed basis.
 In general, publishing information in a TD should be treated in the same way as publishing information on a web site, such as a blog, and with similar access controls.